Probing the Schroedinger-Newton equation in a Stern-Gerlach interferometer: The Schr o dinger-Newton equation for quantum particles

 where~$V(\Vec{r}, t)$ is the usual external potential and

-is the self-interacting potential with~$G$ being the gravitational constant.
-The suitability of the {\em ``self-interacting"} qualifying for potential~\eqref{U} comes from the fact that it depends on the particle state~$\psi(\Vec{r}, t)$ itself.
-While standard quantum mechanics asserts that~$\mathcal{P}(\Vec{r}, t)$ is the probability density of finding the particle when (and only when) its position is measured, the presence of~$U(\Vec{r}, t)$ in Eq.~\eqref{SNE} implies that, to what concerns gravity, a quantum particle would be an extended system distributed according to the mass density~$m \mathcal{P}(\Vec{r}, t)$.
-Hence, yet tiny for elementary particles, potential~\eqref{U} is at odds with standard quantum mechanics.
+is the self-interacting potential.
+Here, $G$ is the gravitational constant.
+In our case, $\psi(\Vec{r}, t)$ will describe the center of mass of an extended object.
+In addition, we will consider a quantum state that will allow us to disregard the internal structure of the system in the self-interacting potential (in contrast to the case considered in Ref.~\cite{grossardt23}).
+The suitability of the {\em ``self-interacting"} qualifier for the potential~\eqref{U} comes from the fact that it depends on the particle state~$\psi(\Vec{r}, t)$ itself.
+While standard quantum mechanics asserts that~$|\psi(\Vec{r}, t)|^2$ is the probability density of finding the particle when (and only when) its position is measured, the presence of~$U(\Vec{r}, t)$ in Eq.~\eqref{SNE} implies that, to what concerns gravity, a quantum particle (yet point-like) would function as an extended system with an effective mass density given by

-\textbf{Discrete superpositions:} Now, let us assume that the particle is constrained to~$N$ discrete sites labeled by~$\Vec{r}_j$, $j = 1, \ldots, N$.
-In this case, one must replace the normalized state~\eqref{psi} by